 ‘Seeing inspiration boards helped me to visualise each room,’ says the owner.
 ‘It was helpful to see how the colours, furniture and texture would work together, so I could understand what the end result would look like.’

 ‘Dark colour is a wonderful way to make a room feel cosy and homely,’ says the owner.
-‘But we’ve been careful to keep floors and ceilings light to balance it out so the effect isn’t gloomy.’
-The mirrored finish of the coffee table also helps to maximise light in the dark-painted room.
+‘We’ve been careful to keep floors and ceilings light to balance it out, so the effect isn’t gloomy.’
+The mirrored finish of the coffee table helps to maximise light in the dark-painted room.

-The kitchen was the biggest challenge as they had to work around the existing plumbing in a relatively small space and design something that would flow into the new open-plan area.
-The finished space is divided into two zones: one with the oven and fridge; the other with the sink and storage.
+The kitchen was the biggest challenge.
+They had to work around the existing plumbing in a relatively small space, and design something that would flow into the new open-plan area.
+The new space is divided into two zones: one with the oven and fridge; the other with the sink and storage.

-Simple wooden shelves from a local timber yard were put up to make a feature above the sink.
+Simple wooden shelves from a local timber yard were put up to make a feature above the sink – a great way to add interest to a white kitchen idea.
 ‘We gave them a whitewashed finish to tie them in with the kitchen units.’

-The owner struggled to find a dining table that she loved, so in the end she bought a farmhouse-style one and gave the top and the chairs a coat of dark varnish for a more dramatic contrast with the blue-green walls.
+The owner struggled to find a dining table she loved.
+Resulting in her upcycling a farmhouse-style table instead.
+Giving the top and the chairs a coat of dark varnish for a more dramatic contrast with the blue-green walls.

 ‘Hanging a trio of pendants gave this part of the open-plan living-dining space a clear purpose,’ says the owner.
 ‘They’re a beautiful feature and boost light in the middle part of the house.’

-Upstairs in the master bedroom, the owner wanted to create a relaxed space that still had plenty of personality.
+Upstairs in the master bedroom, the owner wanted to create a relaxed space with plenty of personality.
+With this striking blue bedroom idea they achieved just that.
 The upholstered bed softens the look, along with plenty of textiles, including layered throws, cushions and a statement rug.
 A picture ledge above the bed is a great way to display art.

 ‘The hexagonal tiles add interest without overwhelming this small room with pattern.
 We’ve used hexagons in the porch and kitchen, too – they’re a subtle link through the house,’ says the owner.

-‘Getting help from a designer meant we were opened up to lots of new ideas and had the expertise of someone who knew where to find things that fitted our taste and budget,’ says the owner.
-‘It’s been wonderful seeing our ideas come to life and we know we’ll be happy here for a long time.’
+‘Getting help from a designer meant we were opened up to lots of new ideas.
+And we had the expertise of someone who knew where to shop for our taste and budget,’ says the owner.
+‘It’s been wonderful seeing our ideas come to life and knowing we’ll be happy here for a long time.’